 — Sergej Dojcinovic (@Serdjosega) November 23, 2019

-The scandal with Serbian arms being trafficked to war zones broke in September after Arms Watch published an investigation into who arms ISIS terrorists in Yemen.
+The scandal that Serbian arms were being trafficked to war zones broke in September after Arms Watch published an investigation into who arms ISIS terrorists in Yemen.
 Documents published by Arms Watch reveal that Serbian weapons manufactured by Krusik and sold to Saudi Arabia had ended up with Islamic State terrorists in Yemen.
 Three days after Arms Watch broke the story, on 18 September, Serbian prosecutors arrested the Krusik whistleblower Alexander Obradovich.

 Instead of investigating the arms trafficking to terrorists in Yemen, the Serbian prosecutors launched an investigation into the leak from Krusik and charged the whistleblower with revealing trade secrets.
 His arrest caused a wave of protests in Serbia and he was released from prison under house arrest.
 Yet Alexander Obradovich is under arrest while those who traffic arms go free.
 The full 3-part investigation into who arms terrorists you can read here: